triciasykes/lecture-notes/treasure-hunt-notes.md

 }
 ```

-This is a neat trick - we can actually pass {square} with the curly braces which is the same as props.square.
+This is a cool trick - we can actually pass {square} with the curly braces which is the same as props.square.
 It's a way of object destructuring - pulling out the value and saves us from having to write props. blah blah blah.

 Finally - let's style the question marks.